We have undertaken a risk assessment in accordance with Government guidance and ask for your cooperation in following

 - If you cough or sneeze, cover your mouth and nose with a tissue (or the crook of your sleeved arm, not your hands, if you don’t have a tissue), and throw the tissue away in the bin provided immediately afterwards.
 Then wash your hands thoroughly for at least 20 seconds using soap and water or use hand sanitiser.

 - If you need to use the toilet, only use those adjacent to your meeting room.
 Use hand sanitiser before entering.
-When you have finished, use disinfectant wipes on the toilet seat and flush handle.
+When you have finished, use disinfectant wipes on the flush handle and toilet seat.
 Wash your hands for at least 20 seconds with soap.
 Use a paper towel to open the door and put it in the bin.